Early Years Defined

 We view educators not as transmitters of knowledge, but rather curators of learning experiences.
 Educators and children are both researchers in the learning process.

-Our learning spaces are inviting, promote curiosity, and are purposefully planned in response to children's voices.
-They reflect our beliefs about the capable child.
+Our learning spaces indoors and out, are inviting, promote curiosity, and are purposefully planned in response to out beliefs about the capable child, creating rich conditions in which children learn..

 Connecting: The Learning Process